 4. Check Food, Shelter and their clothing:

-Ensure whether your porter gets sufficient and hygienic food, if they have proper equipment such as trousers, jackets, shoes, gloves and sun glasses.
+Ensure whether your porter gets sufficient and hygienic food, if they have proper equipment such as trousers, jackets, shoes, gloves and sun glasses to keep them safe during extreme weather conditions.
 Porters can also borrow clothing from the Porters’ Clothing Bank.
 Also, we recommend you to contribute some of your equipment to the Porters’ Clothing Bank after the trek is finished.